hahdawg1/fantasy/README.md

 # Fantasy

-A Python application for calculating fantasy team scores from CSV data.
+A Python application for calculating fantasy football team scores from CSV data using [nflreadpy](https://github.com/nflverse/nflreadpy).

 ## Features

 - Parse fantasy team rosters from CSV files
-- Calculate team scores for any week (current or previous)
+- Calculate team scores for any week and season using nflreadpy
 - Support for multiple fantasy teams
-- Extensible score fetching system (currently includes mock fetcher for testing)
+- Standard fantasy scoring rules (half-PPR)
+- CLI interface for easy usage

 ## Installation